mrmushii/upScale_nextGen_hackaThon/README.md

 # Upscale Career Platform

-Upscale is a full-stack career acceleration platform built with Next.js that helps job seekers discover learning resources, generate tailored roadmaps, track progress, and move quickly from learning to landing a role.
-Recruiters and mentors get dedicated dashboards, while an integrated payment system unlocks premium features for power users.
+Upscale is a full-stack career acceleration platform built with Next.js that helps talent discover learning resources, generate tailored roadmaps, run AI-powered mock interviews, and collaborate with mentors and recruiters.
+The latest release integrates the **Ai-Interview** voice experience so Pro and Ultimate users can generate interview scenarios, practise in real time with an AI interviewer, and receive structured feedback without leaving the dashboard.

 ---